 But if there’s no medical reason to suspect you’ll have trouble conceiving when you’re ready to be pregnant, Shastri says it’s not practical to freeze your eggs at 25: “If I had daughters, I would tell them that if you hit 30 and are not in a relationship and don’t see a prospect, it would probably be a good time to freeze your eggs.”

 Penzias agrees that 30 is a reasonable age to start seriously considering freezing your eggs if you know you want children.
-“I think it’d be good to take social pressure off and make you feel you have some control over your life,” he said.
+“I think it’d be good to take social pressure off and make you feel you have some control over your life,” he says.
 “As long as you’re not scared into it, but are doing it with intention.”

 How much does it cost?